nokia-wroclaw/innovative-project-jackdaw/presentation/slideshow/5_functionality_of_modules.md

 -----------

-Every module has its definied environment - a seperate docker image defined with Dockerfile, which creates container.
+Every module has its definied environment – a seperate docker image defined in Dockerfile, which creates container.

 -----------